 Five-Man Band: Formerly this, but gained two members in the TV show.

-Grief Song: 'Always There' from the fifth film is part grief song and part lullaby; along with 'Bestest Friends' from the tenth movie and 'If We Hold On Together' from the first movie, it's one of the best songs the long and musical series has ever produced.
+Grief Song: 'Always There' (the final verse of which Littlefoot sings about his mother) from the fifth film is part grief song and part lullaby; along with 'Bestest Friends' from the tenth movie and 'If We Hold On Together' from the first movie, it's one of the best songs the long and musical series has ever produced.

 Group Hug: At several points, but most notably in the last shot of the first film.

-Headbutting Heroes: Littlefoot and Cera avert this in the usual sense (except in the first movie, where it's played straight), but the trope holds true in the literal sense: at several points they've actually butted heads.
+Headbutting Heroes: Littlefoot and Cera avert this in the usual sense (except in the first movie, where it's played straight, and very briefly in film five), but the trope holds true in the literal sense: at several points they've actually butted heads.

-Kid Heroes: In terms of ages, it's never definitively stated.
+Kid Hero: It's no question that all seven of them fit, but in terms of ages, it's never definitively stated.
 Ruby is assumed to be the eldest of the gang, while Cera claims to be the oldest of the original five.
 The order of Littlefoot's, Petrie's, and Ducky's births seems unclear.
 The only order that is definitely known is that Chomper is the youngest and Spike is the second youngest.

 A young male Apatosaurus born in the desolate lands east of the Great Valley.
 He's the main protagonist of the Land Before Time series.
 He lives in the Great Valley with his Grandparents and best friends.Appears in all thirteen films and the TV series.